WillTDA/Discord.js-Akinator/READMEv3.md

 ## <u>FULL TRANSLATION (100+ New Languages!)</u>

 Discord.js Akinator no longer relies on other Akinator API servers to translate, as they are all slow and laggy apart from the European one.
-Also, they only translate the questions and nothing else!
+Also, they would only translate the questions and nothing else!

-By utilising Google Translate and creating hard-coded translation mappings, translation of OVER 100 NEW LANGUAGES are now supported!
-Also, every other piece of text can be translated too!
+By utilising Google Translate and creating hard-coded translation mappings, OVER 100 NEW LANGUAGES are now supported!
+Also, every piece of text is now translatable, not just the questions!

 ## <u>BUTTONS!</u>

-By adding an extra `Boolean` parameter, you can choose to use the new discord buttons!
+With this new option, you can choose to use the new discord buttons!

 Do keep in mind that it is `false` by default.

+## <uCHILD MODE!</u>

+Want to filter out NSFW questions?
+Simply set this option to `true`!

+Again, this will default to `false`.

 ## <u>NO CLIENT PARAMETER NEEDED!</u>